 - Contributions of Individual Options

 - Getting 30-day Variance from the Two Expirations

 - Calculating the VIX from 30-day Variance

 - 22 September 2003 – 5 October 2014

 The VIX is interpreted as annualized implied volatility of a hypothetical option on the S&P500 stock index with 30 days to expiration, based on the prices of near-term S&P500 options traded on CBOE.

 Contrary to what many people believe, the VIX is not calculated using Black-Scholes or any other option pricing model.

-Instead, there is a formula which directly derives variance from the whole set of prices of options with the same time to expiration.
-Two different variances for two different times to expiration are then interpolated or extrapolated to get 30-day variance.
+Instead, there is a formula which directly derives variance from prices of different options with the same time to expiration.
+Two different variances for two different expirations are then interpolated to get 30-day variance.
 This variance is then transformed into standard deviation (by taking the square root) and multiplied by 100.